designpatternninja/designpatternninja.github.io/catalog/anti-design-patterns/works-on-my-machine.markdown

 ### Brief description

-A software developer argues that something that has already implemented works just because it worked on his development machine, even when someone has told that it doesn't work on a development server and/or production server, or in some co-worker machine.
+A software developer argues that something that has already implemented works just because it worked on his/her development machine, even when someone has told that it doesn't work on a development server and/or production server, or in some co-worker machine.

 ### What causes it